yhassanzadeh13/yhassanzadeh13/README.md

 I have a Ph.D. in Computer Science and Engineering expertise in architecting Distributed Systems, Blockchains, Cryptography, Privacy, and Security.
 I am currently working as a Senior Distributed Systems Engineer at [DapperLabs](https://www.dapperlabs.com/) in Vancouver, Canada, developing a next generation blockchain system called [Flow](https://www.onflow.org/).
 Before joining DapperLabs, I was a joint research and teaching assistant at [Cryptography, Privacy, and Security](https://crypto.ku.edu.tr) and [Distributed Systems and Reliable Networks]() laboratories.

 ## Academics:
 I did my Ph.D. at [Koç University, Istanbul, Turkey](ku.edu.tr) at 2019, my thesis title was "SEALA: Secure and Efficient Availability and Locality Aware P2P Cloud Storage".
-Prior to that I graduated from [Ferdowsi University, Mashhad, Iran](um.ac.ir) in BSc of Computer Engineering.
+Prior to that I graduated from [Ferdowsi University, Mashhad, Iran](um.ac.ir) in BSc of Computer Engineering in 2013.
+My BSc thesis title was "Dual Sensor Platform Robot".